Larry McQuillan, White House reporter for 25 years, dies at 70 (download PDF)

 To qualify for regular MEMBERSHIP, a correspondent must be employed on the editorial staff of a newspaper, magazine, wire service, radio, TV, cable TV, or other broadcast organization or news gathering organization that regularly reports on the White House.
 His or her principal journalistic assignments must involve White House coverage with such activities as attending briefings or participating in the in-town pool rotation.The applicant must have permanent White House press credentials.
 There is also a non-voting associate membership.
 Read the WHCA℠ BY-LAWS to determine your eligibility.
 If you are interested in joining, download a MEMBERSHIP APPLICATION.
 If you are already a member, visit the membership page for additional information about MEMBERSHIP RENEWALS.

-We are posting PRESS RELEASES and links to some representative NEWS and BLOGS produced by our members, to help keep you up-to-date on the most pressing issues of the day.
+We are posting PRESS RELEASES AND NEWS to help keep you up-to-date on current Association issues.

 We're usually the ones asking questions, but you may have a few for us.
 If so, please CONTACT THE WHCA℠.
 We'd enjoy hearing from you.